NFive/nfive.github.io/docs/getting-started-database.md

 ### Docker
 A preconfigured MariaDB server is included in the supplied [NFive docker-compose configuration](https://github.com/NFive/NFive/blob/master/docker-compose.yml) which does not require any further setup.

+## Database and Tables

+NFive will automatically create both the database it needs as well as all the tables on its first run, so make sure the MySQL user you provide NFive has the necessary permissions.